-The Audit Committee held four meetings during the financial year ended 31 December 2007.
+The Audit Committee held four meetings during the financial year ended 31 December 2008.
 Details of attendance of the Audit Committee members are as follows:-

 Name of Members Total Meetings Attended

 Tan Sri Kamarul Ariffin bin Mohd.
-Yassin 4 out of 4
+Yassin 3 out of 4

 Mr. Boey Tak Kong 4 out of 4

 Mr. Foo Swee Leng 4 out of 4

-Mr. J.P.F.
-Laarakker 4 out of 4
+Dato' Dr. Mhd Nordin bin Mohd Nor 4 out of 4